Classes

 _) provide encapsulationInheritance allows for code reuse through the

-keywordBy default, assigning a class creates a clone; use
+extendskeywordBy default, assigning a class creates a clone; use

-for references
+@=for references

 Last updated